 Because an infection can be a devastating outcome for an orthopedic patient, HSS takes infection control extremely seriously and has one of the lowest infection rates in the country.

-HSS and a complement of physicians within each specialty area accepts most major insurance plans.
+HSS accepts most major insurance plans.
 Our Insurance Advisory Service can answer questions regarding your insurance coverage.

 Learn more about why you should entrust HSS with your care.

-Founded in 1863, Hospital for Special Surgery is the nation’s oldest orthopedic hospital.
-More than 25,000 surgical procedures are performed annually.
-HSS performs more hip surgeries and more knee replacements than any other hospital in the nation.
-Every HSS surgeon who specializes in joint replacement performs more than 320 operations every year.
-Compare this to the fact that, nationwide, 5 out of 6 hip replacements are done by surgeons who perform fewer than 50 per year.
-Compare our volumes to other hospitals.
+Founded in 1863, Hospital for Special Surgery is the oldest orthopedic hospital in the United States.
+More than 32,000 surgical procedures are performed annually.
+HSS performs more hip surgeries and more knee replacements than any other hospital in the US.
+Compare our surgical volume to other hospitals.

 HSS was the first hospital in New York City to receive the Magnet Award for Nursing Excellence and the first hospital in the New York State to be redesignated with nursing’s highest honor five consecutive times.